When you think of speaking French, what comes to mind? If you’re picturing candlelit dinners, incredible art, and grand romance, you’re not alone.

 8. French Word of the Day

-Choose a ‘word of the day’ each day.
+Choose a French word of the day each day.

 Each day, take the French word you have chosen to study and write it on a few post-its with or without its English equivalent.
-Place the post-its in places you will see them throughout the day, like the bathroom mirror, the monitor on your computer, or in your planner.
+Place the post-its in places you will see throughout the day, like the bathroom mirror, the monitor of your computer, or in your planner.

 9. Write it Down

-If your goal is to increase your vocabulary rapidly by quickly memorizing additional words in French, keep a notebook of new words you encounter in class, in books, and in conversations or talk on the radio that you hear.
+If your goal is to increase your vocabulary rapidly by quickly memorizing additional French words, keep a notebook of new words you encounter in class, in books, and in conversations that you hear.
 Keeping a written record of words you are learning allows you to review and track your progress.